ashmxta/ashmxta/README.md

 # 👋 Hi there, I'm Ashmita!

 I'm an Engineering Science student at the University of Toronto, specializing in Machine Intelligence with a Business minor.
-I’m passionate about building ethical AI systems and exploring privacy-preserving learning.

 ---